Support Countywide Transit Investment in Wayne County!

 Formulae showing how much a family with a home work $200k would pay under a millage.
 A 1 mill tax is equal to .001 of the taxable value of the home ($100,000 in this case), and would equal a tax of $8/month.
 A 1.5 mill tax would be $12.5/month.

 In 2026, some communities will renew their transit millage.
 Others will be added to the system and gain access to public transit!
+If you live in a suburban community that already has SMART service, you will see no new taxes!

 What can be done with a transit millage?